All Episodes

 His comments in a speech before a geothermal energy group in New York come amid speculation that tackling controversial plans to impose limits on greenhouse gases may fall by the wayside.

-Uh squandering who knows how many millions of U.S. taxpayer dollars because of earthquake problems it was causing.
+Yes, Northern California been shut down, squandering who knows how many millions of U.S. taxpayer dollars because of earthquake problems it was causing.

-Wonder if anybody brought that up to Mr. Reed when he talked about it in his speech.
+I wonder if anybody brought that up to Mr. Reed when he talked about it in his speech.

-He said, Yeah, we have lots on our plate.
+He said, yeah, we have lots on our plate.

 We have to finish reforming health insurance at Wall Street.